three-kings-code/terraform-beginner-bootcamp-2023/journal/Week1.md

 ### Terraform Module Structure

-it is recommended to place moduls in a `modules` directory when locally developing modules but you can name it whatever you like.
+it is recommended to place modules in a `modules` directory when locally developing modules but you can name it whatever you like.

 ### Passing Input Variables